Dental Core Training (DCT) usually follows on from the 1st year of Dental Foundation Training (DFT).

 Recruitment to DCT will take place once for a September start date.
 This recruitment round is termed Round 1.
 For key dates, go to the recruitment timeline.

-The DCT curriculum is set and approved by the UK Committee of Postgraduate Deans and Directors (COPDEND).
+The DCT curriculum is set and approved by COPDEND.

 DCT salary varies across the 4 nations of the UK.

-Applicants should familiarise themselves with the relevant pay circulars when applying for a training position.
+You should familiarise yourself with the relevant pay circulars when applying for a training position.

-If there is any uncertainty, applicants should seek support from the local office responsible for the post regarding the starting salary for their position before they apply.
+If there is any uncertainty, you should seek support from the local office responsible for the post regarding the starting salary for your position before you apply.

 The British Dental Association (BDA) website provides a resource of information on pay for dentists in the whole of the UK.
 Their guidance advises you on any issues you may have such as pay scales, expenses and pay protection, providing you with the detailed support you may need.